defano/docker-tutorial/README.md

 As you work through these examples be sure to read, understand, and follow all safety rules that came with your power tools.
 Also, take a look at the example Dockerfiles.
 They're commented to explain what's happening at each step.

+#### Example 0: Warmup Exercise
+Docker can be an amazingly useful tool without ever authoring a single Dockerfile.
+Just as one can find pre-built virtual machines online, one can use the Docker Hub (repository) to find and experiment with existing images.

+In this warmup exercise, we'll pull and run a copy of the [Oasis Chicago project](https://github.com/defano/oasis-chicago-njs).
+Oasis Chicago is an open-source visualization of business deserts in Chicago (created by me and my colleague [Ben Galewsky](https://github.com/BenGalewsky)), which was an entrant and winner in [ChallengePost's Big Data for Social Good](http://devpost.com/software/oasis) hackathon.

+1. `docker pull defano/desert-chicago-njs` to fetch this image from the Docker Hub.
+You can use the `docker search` command or the search capability on the [Docker Hub website](https://hub.docker.com) to [find this](https://hub.docker.com/r/defano/desert-chicago-njs/) and other available images.
+2. `docker run -p 5000:5000 defano/desert-chicago-njs` to create and run an instance of this image (as a container), exposing port 5000 to the host.
+(This web app runs on port 5000, which we're mapping to port 5000 on the host.)

+Then...

+1. While still inside the Docker Quickstart Terminal, run `curl localhost:5000` to fetch the app's index.html contents.
+2. Now, lets try to view the app on a browser running not on the Docker Machine VM, but on your host operating system.
+    * **For Linux users:** Since the container is running directly on your machine (and not inside of a VM), simply open a browser and go to `localhost:5000`.
+You should see Oasis Chicago app appear in the browser.
+    * **For Mac and Windows users:** Open a terminal/DOS prompt on your Mac or Windows machine (*not* a Quickstart Terminal, which opens a shell inside the Docker Machine).
+Use `docker-machine ip` to determine the IP address of your Docker Machine VM.
+(If you receive an error about 'no default machine', use the `docker-machine ls` command to determine the name of your VM, then use `docker-machine ip <machine-name>` instead.)
+Finally, open a browser and navigate to that IP address, port 5000 (e.g., `192.168.99.104:5000`).
+You should see the Oasis Chicago app appear in the browser.

+If you've run into trouble getting this example to work, you'll want to work through those issues before continuing as they likely indicate an installation or setup problem.

 #### Example 1: Static Web Server
 In this example, we'll create a Docker container from the Ubuntu distribution, install the Nginx server on it, and have it serve a single HTML document (one that will be "baked into" the Docker image).